leaksignal/testing-environments/README.md

 Example files from each application are:
 ##### Python
 * http://[IP]:30167/test/hello
   * Served from the python app as a simple web server.
+Oftentimes, node won't allow specific vulnerabilites to be served in the response and python's HTTP server has no limits in the amount of vulns it can serve.

 ##### NodeJS (use these files to trigger rules in the LeakSignal policy)
 * http://[IP]:30167/node/ssn001.html